FrostyX/infra-docs/database.rst

 Description
 ===========

-db01, db03 and db-fas01 are our primary database servers. db01 and db-fas01
+db01, db03 and db-fas01 are our primmary servers.
-run PostgreSQL and db03 contains MySQL instance.
+db01 and db-fas01 run PostgreSQL.
+db03 contain mariadb.
+db-koji01, db-s390-koji01, db-arm-koji01, db-ppc-koji01 contain secondary kojis.
+db-qa01 and db-qastg01 contain taskotron and resultsdb. db-datanommer02 contains all storage messages from postgresql database.

 Creating a New Postgresql Database